inspectIT/inspectit-ocelot/README.md

 [![Build Status](https://circleci.com/gh/inspectIT/inspectit-ocelot.svg?style=svg)](https://circleci.com/gh/inspectIT/inspectit-ocelot)
 [![Code Coverage](https://codecov.io/gh/inspectit/inspectit-ocelot/branch/master/graph/badge.svg)](https://codecov.io/gh/inspectIT/inspectit-ocelot)

-inspectIT Ocelot is a zero-configuration Java agent for dynamically collecting application performance, tracing and behavior data based on the [OpenCensus library](https://opencensus.io/).
+[inspectIT Ocelot](https://inspectit.rocks/) is a zero-configuration Java agent for dynamically collecting application performance, tracing and behavior data based on the [OpenCensus library](https://opencensus.io/).
-Despite the zero-configuration capability, it provides a powerful configuration feature which enables a full and in-depth customization of it.
+Despite the zero-configuration capability, it provides a powerful configuration feature which enables a full and in-depth customization of all features.
 In order to use inspectIT Ocelot, the source code of the target application does **not** have to be touched, changed or modified - even access to the actual source code is not required.
 It automatically injects all required components and executes the necessary actions by itself.

-But wait - isn't there already an inspecIT existing?
-Yes, it is!
-Please [read this](http://www.inspectit.rocks/public-announcement-inspectit-future-plans-and-road-map/) in order to understand why we are developing a new and improved version of it!
-Compared to the former [inspectIT](https://inspectit.rocks/), the OC edition follows the approach of focusing on compatibility and interaction with other awesome open source tools.
+Compared to the former [inspectIT](https://github.com/inspectIT/inspectIT), Ocelot follows the approach of focusing on compatibility and interaction with other awesome open source tools.
-For this purpose we provide interfaces and data exporters for tools and frameworks like [Prometheus](https://prometheus.io/), [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
+For this purpose the agent includes data exporters for tools and frameworks like [Prometheus](https://prometheus.io/), [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/).
-This allows us to use and interact with well-known and established tools like [Elasticsearch](https://www.elastic.co/products/elasticsearch), [InfluxDB](https://www.influxdata.com/) or [Grafana](https://grafana.com/), reducing the amount of components which have to be introduced into an existing infrastructure or which needs to be familiarized with.
+This allows us to use and interact with well-known and established tools like [Elasticsearch](https://www.elastic.co/products/elasticsearch), [InfluxDB](https://www.influxdata.com/) or [Grafana](https://grafana.com/), reducing the amount of components which have to be introduced into an existing infrastructure or which need to be familiarized with.

 ## Collected Data

-The inspectIT Ocelot Java agent collects a lot of different data.
-Currently among others the following data is collected:
+The inspectIT Ocelot Java agent collects a lot of different data, namely metrics and traces.

-* Metrics
+You can fully customize the metrics and traces you want to collect via the [configuration](http://docs.inspectit.rocks/releases/latest/#_instrumentation).
+With respect to our zero-configuration goal, the agent already ships with a default configuration capturing useful data for you.

+For example, the following system and JVM metrics are captured by default:
   * CPU (usage and number of cores)
   * Disk Space (used, free and total)
   * Memory (used and available for various regions like heap or non-heap)